cyberbotics/webots/docs/discord/technical-questions-2021.md

 `@Olivier Michel` Ok, at the moment you are downloading the binary file

 ##### mjc87 01/15/2021 10:46:57
-`@Simon Steinmann` I've seen you've done some domain randomisation in the past, is it possible to introduce randomness to world descriptions so that blocks appear in a different place each time a simulation is started?
+`@Luftwaffel` I've seen you've done some domain randomisation in the past, is it possible to introduce randomness to world descriptions so that blocks appear in a different place each time a simulation is started?

 ##### Olivier Michel [Cyberbotics] 01/15/2021 10:56:24
 Great, let me know if that finally works.

-##### Simon Steinmann [Moderator] 01/15/2021 10:57:59
+##### Luftwaffel [Moderator] 01/15/2021 10:57:59
 `@mjc87` [https://drive.google.com/file/d/1Z2332YFU1Um1NCwx3PoTcOE2jdu6QUxP/view?usp=sharing](https://drive.google.com/file/d/1Z2332YFU1Um1NCwx3PoTcOE2jdu6QUxP/view?usp=sharing) I did this a while back.
 Domain Randomization to create cv training dataset

 ##### mjc87 01/15/2021 10:59:55
 Thanks, please could you give me a pointer how you implemented it?
 I'm trying to generate a student robot challenge where some 'targets' are randomly placed

-##### Simon Steinmann [Moderator] 01/15/2021 11:00:40
+##### Luftwaffel [Moderator] 01/15/2021 11:00:40
 let me see if I can find that project